We already know that all big companies and agencies work through collaboration.

 This is a functional part of the Grant Proposal because these are the steps you will take in order to achieve the outcomes of the project.
 For someone who’s going to invest in your project, this is a very important part.
 This section helps them understand what activities you are seeking funding for and how are you going to implement your plan.

 Step 6.
-Program Design
+Design The Program

 Program Design is all about listing the steps you will take to achieve the goals and objectives.